Eckernförde Bay: Geography

-The bay formed during the last Ice Age between 120,000 to 10,000 years ago from a glacier.
+The bay formed during the last Ice Age between 120,000 and 10,000 years ago from a glacier.
 According to some geologists, the depth contour of the Eckernförde Bay had already formed before the Ice Age and contributed to the fact that the Eckernförde glacier was divided into two parts, the northern Windebyer-Noor and the southern Wittensee-Goossee.

 The original post-glacial end of Eckernförde Bay, today's Windebyer Noor, is now separated from the Baltic Sea by a headland on which the town of Eckernförde was built.
 In 1929 man-made embankments further separated the Noor.
 There are plans to establish a canal between the Bay and the Windebyer Noor.

 The shores of the bay are shaped by the tides and the surf as during high winds from the northeast and southwest, heavy sea might build up.
 When the water level is 0.75 m higher than usual, sand and gravel is being eroded from the cliff coast.
 In some places, the coastline recedes 15 to 20 cm every year.
-As a result the hills of the Terminal moraines, that had formed during the last Ice Age in the southeast are hollowed out and a 30 m high and 3.6 km long cliff has formed in front of Altenhof.
+As a result, the hills of the Terminal moraines, that had formed during the last Ice Age in the southeast are hollowed out and a 30 m high and 3.6 km long cliff has formed in front of Altenhof.
 The steadily eroded material is partly deposited further west and has separated the Goossee from the Eckernförde Bay.
 Several sand banks run parallel to the beach.
 The banks are mainly forested with deciduous trees.

 History

 As Danish tribes had settled in Schwansen since around 700 CE. and German settlers had arrived at Danish Wahld around 1260, the Eckernförde Bay became the linguistic border between Low German in the south and Danish in the north.
 The divide is still noticeable in the Danish-Nordic toponyms in Schwansen, where German as Lingua franca was subsequently used.
 However, Danish also remained in widespread use in Schwansen until the 19th century.
 Both Schwansen and the Danish Wahld retained their feudal character until the Early Modern Period.

-During the Battle of Eckernförde in 1849, the Danish Ship of the line Christian VIII and the Danish frigate Gefion were shot at by beach batteries from Schleswig-Holstein troops.
-Christian VIII eventually exploded and the crewv of the frigate surrendered and the ship was taken over by the Schleswig-Holstein army.
+During the Battle of Eckernförde in 1849, the Danish ship of the line Christian VIII and the Danish frigate Gefion were shot at by beach batteries from Schleswig-Holstein troops.
+Christian VIII eventually exploded and the crew of the frigate surrendered and the ship was taken over by the Schleswig-Holstein army.

 A few years later, the 1872 Baltic Sea flood caused severe damage to the coastal towns of Eckernförde Bay.
 The town of Eckernförde in particular suffered the most.